aaronbloomfield/pdr/uva/tas.md

 ## Keerthi Medicherla
 [![Keerthi Medicherla](//libra.cs.virginia.edu/tas/khm4zf.jpg)](//libra.cs.virginia.edu/tas/full/khm4zf.jpg)
 Hi guys, I'm Keerthi!
-I'm a third year double majoring in Computer Science and Global Studies: Security and Justice, and this will be my first time TAing!
+I'm a third year double majoring in Computer Science and Global Studies: Security and Justice, and this will be my second semester TAing!
 CS 2150 was one of the most challenging and rewarding classes I have taken at UVA, so I'm excited to work with you all this semester. :)
 <br clear="all">

 ## Josh Mehr